SilkRose/Pony/archive/blogs/census-consensus.md

 And now, for the last section of the blog.

 This entire event, story, and site was a work of pure collaboration, determination, and fun.
-It was hard work, but it was well worth it after seeing it through to the end, and hearing all the kind [WARM WORDS ARE ALSO PERMISSIBLE.
-WELL WORDS ARE NOT.] words in the feedback on the site and the comments under the story.
+It was hard work, but it was well worth it after seeing it through to the end, and hearing all the kind words in the feedback on the site and the comments under the story.

 Thank you to everypony who helped on the story, the code, and the artwork.
 This wouldn't have happened without all of you.

 Thank you to everypony who read and voted on the survey.
 This wouldn't have happened without all of you as well.
-You're all why we did this: [OPTIONAL AMENDMENT] to have fun and make others smile.
+You're all why we did this: to have fun and make others smile.

 Thank you, everypony!
 ![:pinkiesmile:](../../../emotes/pinkiesmile.png)